 Sobriety Courts in the Detroit area

-The list of Sobriety Courts in Metro-Detroit is continually growing, but as of now (May, 2017), is as follows:
+The list of sobriety courts in Metro-Detroit is continually growing, but currently, is as follows:

 Macomb County (4):